Frequently Asked Questions

 Please get in touch.
 We want everyone to enjoy themselves safely so if you have any allergies to anything it's best to get in touch and make us aware of this so we can see if we can cater to you.

 Please check at the entrance tent if there were any no-shows.
 You may be able to purchase a spot on the day to the feast if there are any but you can't buy someone else's ticket for it.
 Please see the scam warning at the start of the page.
 Tickets are non-transferable so don't be fooled by someone offering to sell what they claim is a valid ticket to Valhalla.

 Is this a family friendly festival?

-Absolutely, but it's primarily aimed at adults.
+Absolutely.
+There are plenty of activities and entertainment suitable for little ones (such as kids against Vikings in the arena) but it's primarily aimed at adults.
 This festival is for people in the Viking, Heathen and Pagan community and we are very welcoming to all.
-As long as you don't mind your kids being around a bunch of big hairy Vikings who may have had a horn of mead of 4, feel free to bring them.
+As long as you don't mind your kids being around a bunch of big hairy Vikings who may have had a horn of mead or 4, feel free to bring them.